Dadido3/noita-mapcap/README.md

 ## Usage

-You can use the mod with either the regular Noita, or the dev build `noita_dev.exe` that is located in the game installation directory.
+You can use the mod with either the regular Noita version, or the dev build `noita_dev.exe` that is located in the game installation directory.
 Using `noita_dev.exe` has the advantage that you can freeze pixel and rigid body simulations.
 Also, it uses a different location for its savegames, which means you don't have to worry about any save you may have left unfinished on the regular build.

 Every setting you want or need to change can be found inside the `mod settings` tab of the game options.